Independent Mississippi governor race tracker

 • Who frames the session as realism versus retreat: that split will tell you a lot about candidate lanes.

-• Whether unfinished education fights come back in another form: school-choice pressure did not disappear just because the regular session ended.
+• Whether unfinished education fights return as campaign rhetoric instead of legislation: school-choice pressure did not disappear just because the session ended.

 • How contenders talk about budget limits: the teacher-pay endgame made clear that every big promise now competes with tighter fiscal math.